New Member Orientation

 Performances - None at the present moment.
 Until further notice - If any.

 - Safety/Wellbeing - Keeping performance venues safe is a key issue for our choir.
 Please be aware of your surroundings: take note of potential hazards such as stairs, furniture, and especially wires and cords and navigate carefully.
 Keep your belongings from blocking the aisles.
 Please slow down, watch for others and minimize the urge to multitask when moving around.
 Ask for help getting around if you need it.
-Report any hazards or problems to one of the Directors.
-If you don’t feel well (difficulty breathing, over-heating, feeling faint), tell Eunice and take a break.
+Report any hazards or problems to the Director.
+If you don’t feel well (difficulty breathing, over-heating, feeling faint), let someone know and take a break.
 It’s important you are registered for the course when it comes to this so proper liability can be accounted for, in case of accidents.

 - Costumes - If you are new make sure you know what the dress requirements are for performances.
 It may vary depending on the venue and the time of year.
 Ask your section leaders.
 Currently we are wearing black slacks, black long sleeve collared shirts, black shoes and socks.
 You will be provided with ties (men) and scarves (women).